kenatiod/MUT/Understanding Machine Understanding.md

 Anh grinned back at CASPAR and said, "I love that enthusiasm, CASPAR, even though in your case it would be more like 'wiring it out' than 'fleshing it out.'"
 After a short laugh, she continued, "And I agree, your insights will be crucial as we start to operationalize this framework.
 But let's not get ahead of ourselves - we'll need to be systematic and rigorous in our approach."

-Bassam nodded to Anh, "We should start by mapping out a development timeline and identifying the key milestones and dependencies.
+Bassam nodded to Anh, "We should start by mapping out a development timeline and identifying the milestones and dependencies.
 This is going to be a complex, iterative process, and we'll need to stay organized and focused to keep things on track."

 Anh, "Good point, Bassam.
 And we should also think about how we're going to validate and refine the MUTT over time.
 As AI capabilities continue to evolve, we'll need to ensure that our evaluation framework remains relevant and informative."